CiscoDevNet/terraform-provider-fmc/docs/resources/sgt.md

 page_title: "fmc_sgt Resource - terraform-provider-fmc"
 subcategory: "Objects"
 description: |-
-  This resource can manage a SGT.
+  This resource manages a SGT.
+  The following restrictions apply:
+  Read operations are supported by any tested FMC versionMinimum FMC version for object management (Create/Update/Delete): 7.4
 ---

 # fmc_sgt (Resource)

-This resource can manage a SGT.
+This resource manages a SGT.

+The following restrictions apply:
+  - Read operations are supported by any tested FMC version
+  - Minimum FMC version for object management (Create/Update/Delete): `7.4`

 ## Example Usage